The Aicher family – three generations for the marionettes

 The first steps of the Salzburg marionettes

 Anton Aicher persuaded some of his students to help on a freelance basis with the construction of the first small stage, in his studio in the Salzburg Künstlerhaus.
 As a sculptor, he himself was the motivating force; today, his small marionettes (only 20–30 cm tall) still provide the artistic basis for the Salzburg Marionette Theatre.
-It was largely their fine detail and unsurpassed expressive force that made it possible for the theatre to play a major role in illusionist puppetry, where the puppeteer is not visible and the puppet moves in a lifelike way.
-Anton Aicher's innovation was not limited to shaping the figures, however; he also improved the technical operation of the marionettes, developing a new kind of operating cross, a perfected form of which is still in use in the Marionette Theatre.
+It was largely their fine detail and unsurpassed expressive force that made it possible for the Theatre to play a major role in illusionist puppetry, where the puppeteer is not visible and the puppet moves in a lifelike way.
+Anton Aicher‘s innovation was not limited to shaping the figures, however; he also improved the technical operation of the marionettes, developing a new kind of operating cross, a perfected form of which is still in use in the Marionette Theatre.

 The birth of the Salzburg Marionette Theatre